Glossary

 Externalized Cognitive Scaffolding

 The architectural approach that gives an AI system persistent identity by storing identity, memory, and behavioral rules outside the model in a structured external substrate, then loading them deterministically at session start.
 The opposite approach is fine-tuning, which attempts to encode behavioral tendencies inside model weights.
+Externalized scaffolding is cheaper, more controllable, and fully reversible.

 F